mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 Handling Menu Item Clicks
 -------------------------

+In addition to using content scripts to listen for the `"context"` event as described above, you use content scripts to handle item clicks.
 When the user clicks your menu item, an event named `"click"` is dispatched to the item's content script.
-Content scripts let you interact with pages in the browser, and they also let you handle menu item clicks.

-Therefore, to handle a click, listen for `"click"` events in your content script like so:
+Therefore, to handle an item click, listen for the `"click"` event in that item's content script like so:

     var myItem = contextMenu.Item({
       label: "My Item",